 Preventing unintentional injury of children in the home

-The Child Accident Prevention Trust (CAPT) and Royal Society for the Prevention of Accidents (RoSPA) both have lots of information, advice and resources on their websites around important and current safety issues such as button batteries, strangulation, drowning and in-car safety (car seats).
+The Child Accident Prevention Trust (CAPT) and Royal Society for the Prevention of Accidents (RoSPA) have information and advice on their websites about safety issues such as button batteries, strangulation, drowning and in-car safety.